convisoappsec/conviso-docs/docs/integrations/azure-pipelines-graph.md

 3. Select the **Use the classic editor to create a pipeline without YAML** option;

-4. At **Select your Repository** step, select the platform where your code is hosted, the ropository and the branch for pipeline execution and click at **Continue**;
+4. At **Select your Repository** step, select the platform where your code is hosted, the repository and the branch for pipeline execution and click at **Continue**;

 5. Select the **Start with an Empty Job** option;